liveblocks/liveblocks-mcp-server/README.md

 [![smithery badge](https://smithery.ai/badge/@liveblocks/liveblocks-mcp-server)](https://smithery.ai/server/@liveblocks/liveblocks-mcp-server)

 This MCP server allows AI to use a number of functions from [`@liveblocks/node`](https://liveblocks.io/docs/api-reference/liveblocks-node).
-For example, it can create, modify, and delete different aspects of Liveblocks such as rooms, threads comments, notifications, and more.
+For example, it can create, modify, and delete different aspects of Liveblocks such as rooms, threads, comments, notifications, and more.
 It also has read access to Storage and Yjs.

 ## Automatic setup